-The curriculum is ‘what’ will be taught.
-The Government has slimmed these requirements down to enable schools to add areas they feel children need for their development.
-At SS Simon and Jude we deliver the International Primary Curriculum as part of our curriculum provision which is closely matched to the National Curriculum requirements.
+The curriculum is what will be taught.
+The government has slimmed these requirements down to enable schools to add areas they feel children need for their development.
+Follow the links below to see our new curriculum maps for 2023/2024.

 More information linked to the curriculum can be found on the class pages.